Exploring Different Shades of Blue in Interior Design

 What Does Blue Mean?

-Blue is a color often associated with feelings of calm, serenity, and stability.
+Feelings of calm, serenity, and stability find themselves often expressed through the color blue.
 A color connected to peace and relaxation, it calms the mind and body.
 That is one reason why it is a popular choice for interior spaces such as bedrooms, living rooms, and bathrooms.

 Blue also has associations with nature, especially water, and the sky.
 Associations that potentially evoke a sense of vastness and freedom, as well as a sense of peace and tranquility.